 Ethical elephant sanctuary in Chiang Mai mountains offering rescue elephant interaction

-What is the best time of year to visit attractions in Thailand?
+When is the best season to visit attractions in Thailand?

 November to February for comfortable touring of sites.
 April-May very hot for temple visits.
 Rain season (June-October) has fewer crowds and some benefits.